-Lamb, slowly roasted in an ancient stone oven until it falls off the bone and sobrasada, a spicy spreadable sausage, smeared over crusty bread and drizzled in honey are just two of the local dishes that you should look out for on the Mediterranean island of Mallorca.
+Lamb, slowly roasted in an ancient stone oven until it falls off the bone and sobrasada, a spicy spreadable sausage, smeared over crusty bread and drizzled in honey are just two of the local dishes that you should look out for on the Mediterranean island of Mallorca in Spain.

 Traditional Mallorcan food is a hearty affair, mainly based on lamb, pork, game and fish and fresh fruits and vegetables with plenty of garlic, local herbs and olive oil.
 Rice dishes, such as paella, are also popular, in particular a scrumptious soup version known as arròs brut (dirty rice), a saffron flavoured rice broth made with chunks of pork, chicken, rabbit and vegetables or whatever comes to hand including sobrasada, wild mushrooms and even snails.